SeabassTheFish03/TheoryViz/dsl_manual.md

 Pauses the animation for `n` seconds.

 ## On Success
+The animation will stop and remain stopped for n seconds.
+After n seconds, the animation will continue.

 ## Errors
 ### Does Not Exist
 The object indicated at `<obj_name>` does not exist at the time of calling.
+If there is no active animation or object that could be paused, it raises a DoesNotExist error.
+### Malformed Command
+If the number of arguments is incorrect or if <n> is not a valid number--i.e. negative--it throws a MalformedCommand error.

 # Play
-Usage: ''
+Usage: 'PLAY'

-Animates...
+Resumes or starts the animation from its current state.
 ## On Success
+The animation continues from its paused state or plays from the beginning if it has yet to start playing.

 ## Errors
 ### Does Not Exist